 David Swensen, Chief Investment Officer at Yale University and the author of Unconventional Success, takes an even stronger position on high-yield bonds.
 The portfolio he suggests in his book includes only government (nominal and real-return) bonds on the fixed-income side.
 Swensen argues that the marginally higher returns of investment-grade corporate bonds are not worth the added risk: “Under normal circumstances investors receive scant compensation for the disadvantageous traits of corporate debt,” he writes.
 Investors in high-yield bonds face an even worse risk-return trade-off.

-In Wednesday’s post, I’ll look at two other well-known investment experts who argue that high-yield corporate bonds should be part of a diversified portfolio.
+In Part 2, I’ll look at two other well-known investment experts who argue that high-yield corporate bonds should be part of a diversified portfolio.